tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the "PureEdDSA" algorithms and not the "prehash" variants.
 {:br }

-The semantics of this extension are somewhat complicated because the cipher suite adds additional constraints on signature algorithms.
-{{server-certificate-selection}} describes the appropriate rules.

 rsa_pkcs1_sha1, dsa_sha1, and ecdsa_sha1 SHOULD NOT be offered.
 Clients
 offering these values for backwards compatibility MUST list them as the lowest priority (listed after all other algorithms in the